The Scoop

 Cherrypicked returns from US Treasury Secretary candidate Scott Bessent’s investment firm were flying around Wall Street group chats Monday, a sign of the mudslinging that has accompanied the race for the highest-profile vacancy in Donald Trump’s cabinet.

-A document being shared in WhatsApp threads and Bloomberg chats shows that Bessent’s firm, Key Square, lost money five of the past seven years during a generally profitable run for funds like his, which bet on macroeconomic trends.
+A document being shared in WhatsApp threads and Bloomberg chats shows that Bessent’s firm, Key Square, lost money five of the past seven years during a generally profitable run for funds like it.
 Semafor has confirmed the numbers, which aren’t public because Key Square is a private investment firm.

-Bad investment performance would undercut one of Bessent’s key selling points in the race for Treasury — that he’s a gifted investor with a finger on the pulse of the global economy.
-Bessent’s money-spinning days date back to the early 1990s, when he was a driving force behind Soros Fund Management’s famous bet against the British pound.
-He’s also scored big twice on the Japanese yen.
+Poor performance would undercut one of Bessent’s key selling points in the race for Treasury — that he’s a gifted investor with a finger on the pulse of the world economy.

 It’s the latest shot fired in an ugly personnel battle that has captivated Wall Street.
-The Treasury post is the most senior cabinet job still unfilled, and one that would be at the center of Trump’s economic priorities like tax cuts and tariffs.
+The Treasury post is the most senior cabinet job still unfilled, and one that would be central to Trump’s economic priorities like tax cuts and tariffs.

 A representative for Bessent declined to comment.